Where Sports Betting is Legal Now

 On Feb.
 22, 2022, the Arkansas Joint Budget Committee finalized rules to bring sports betting online, expanding it beyond in-person activity at three casinos, as it had been limited to since 2019.

-The first online sportsbook went live March 5th–a partnership between the Southland Casino and Betly, an online betting site owned by Delaware North.
-BetSaracen, a product of the Saracen Casino, launched about a month after and is the only other online app in the state so far.
+The first online sportsbook went live on March 5, 2022, a partnership between the Southland Casino and Betly, an online betting site owned by Delaware North.
+BetSaracen, a product of the Saracen Casino, launched about a month later and is another online app in the state.

-Arkansas' law allows for up to eight online sportsbooks, but so far national brands like DraftKings and FanDuel have been hesitant to join.
-To do so they must partner with one of the state's three casinos and split 51% of their revenue with them.
+Arkansas' law allows for up to eight online sportsbooks.
+National brands like DraftKings and FanDuel have been hesitant to join, as they must partner with one of the state's three casinos and split 51% of their revenue with them.

 Colorado

-Since then Colorado's flourished into one of the most robust markets in the country, with 26 different apps, including DraftKings, FanDuel and BetMGM.
+Since then, Colorado has flourished into one of the most robust markets in the country, with 26 different apps, including DraftKings, FanDuel and BetMGM.

-It was one of the first states to record more $200 million in monthly betting handle and in 2022 joined the top 6 states in dollars bet all-time.
+It was one of the first states to record more than $200 million in monthly betting handle and in 2022 joined the top six states in dollars bet all-time.

-Online sportsbooks must partner one of the Colorado's 33 casinos to operate legally in the state, which has left the door open for even more apps to come.
+Online sportsbooks must partner with one of Colorado's 33 casinos to operate legally in the state, which has left the door open for even more apps to come.

-Colorado has one of the most operator-friendly setups in the country, though lawmakers have started tightening some loopholes low levels of tax revenue.
+Colorado has one of the most operator-friendly setups in the country, though lawmakers have started tightening some loopholes due to low levels of tax revenue.

 Connecticut